DanCanetti/agenda-parser/README.md

 ### Usage

+`npm install`

+To create a timeline/agena:

+- Change the `webpack.config.js` mode to `development`
+- Run `npm run build`
+- Download the demo CSV
+- Update to your requirements
+- *If you change the headings you'll have to modify the code*
-I've included an example CSV in the project.
-Upload this to the demo and hit parse.
+- Upload the CSV and hit `Create Agenda/Timeline`
+-

 ### To do